nyametay/london-housing-analysis/README.md

 ## 📊 Project Overview

-This project is designed for beginners looking to learn data analysis with Python.
-It walks through practical tasks and real-world questions that can be answered from the dataset.
+This project demonstrates how to perform practical data analysis on real-world housing data using Python.
+By working with the London Housing Dataset, we explore key trends in property prices and crime rates over time.
+The notebook includes data cleaning, feature engineering, and query-based insights to answer specific business-related questions.

 ### Tasks Performed:

-- 🗓 Convert the `date` column to datetime format
-- 📅 Add `year` and `month` columns to the dataframe
+- 🗓 Converting and formatting date fields
+- 📅 Extracting time-based features (year, month)
 - 🧹 Remove redundant columns
+- 🔍 Filtering and querying records for specific conditions
 - 🔍 Identify records with `No. of Crimes` = 0
 - 💹 Find maximum & minimum `average_price` per year in England
 - 📌 Determine max/min number of crimes per area
 - 📉 Count of records per area where average price < £100,000
+- Identifying trends in pricing and crime distribution

 ---